 Renovating the Bathroom – No More Jacuzzi Tubs

-We are renovating the master bathroom in our home and removing the Jacuzzi tub.
+We started a bathroom remodeling project and decided to remove the Jacuzzi tub.
 Do you have any suggestions for how to use the space and make a comfortable, functional room?

 By using the right materials and construction techniques, what would have been an extremely expensive and difficult-to-build shower a few years ago is now much more attainable.
 New construction materials are a big part of this change.
 Pre-formed shower trays, ramps, benches and wall niches, as well as wallboard and building panels that come with waterproof membrane already applied, make it much easier and faster to build many different shower designs.
 Materials like KERDI-BOARD from Schluter® allow installers to make completely waterproof structures in just about any configuration that can be drawn.